 Wayne founded Active Group Limited in 2002, which renamed to Aspida Group following its merger with Optimus in 2019.
 Aspida is an innovative provider of practical and professional support services such as compliance, corporate secretarial and management services to the finance industry.
 Wayne is on the boards of various investment management companies and funds (both listed and un-listed), overseeing a diverse range of investment activities.

-Philip Soulsby (aged 55) (Independent Non-Executive Director)
+Philip Soulsby (Executive Director and Finance director)